 How can you motivate employees to go above and beyond the call of duty to get the job done?
 How can you be sure that your decisions are not biased?
 What influence tactics can you use when you do not have the formal authority to tell someone what to do?
 This course adds to your understanding of life in complex organizations by covering topics spanning the micro (individual level of analysis), the macro (organizational level of analysis), and also topics that integrate these two levels.

-This new core course teaches you several different modes of thinking in order to find, frame and solve difficult problems that are characterized by volatility, uncertainty, complexity, and ambiguity.
+This core course teaches you several different modes of thinking in order to find, frame and solve difficult problems that are characterized by volatility, uncertainty, complexity, and ambiguity.

 This course examines accounting measurements for general-purpose financial reports.
 An objective of the course is to provide not only a working knowledge but also a clear understanding of the contents of published financial statements.
-Four hours of lecture and one and one-half hours of discussion per week for seven weeks.

 This is an introductory MBA course in investments.
 Students learn how to value assets given forecasts of future cash flows and about the risk characteristics of different asset classes.
 The first part of the course focuses on the time value of money.
 The second part of the course deals with measuring and pricing risk.
 Finally, the course touches on derivative-basics and capital market efficiency.
 An effort will be made to tie the theoretical underpinnings to finance to real-world examples.

 This course is designed for students who need to understand the basic concepts and techniques of marketing strategy as a foundation for more advanced study in the area.
 The course treats marketing from the perspective of strategic analysis and provides a framework for the decisions associated with the management of the marketing function in the modern organization focusing on customer analysis, competitive analysis and the analysis of marketing investments.
-Four hours of lecture per week for seven weeks.

 Leadership Communications is a workshop in the fundamentals of public speaking in today's business environment.
 Through prepared and impromptu speeches aimed at moving others to action, peer coaching, and lectures, students will sharpen their authentic and persuasive communication skills, develop critical listening skills, improve abilities to give, receive, and apply feedback, and gain confidence as public speakers

 This course provides a broad overview of strategic, operational and tactical issues facing manufacturing and service companies.
 Major topics include process analysis, quality management, project management, supply chain management, service systems management, and operations strategy.
 These issues are explored through lectures, case studies, and videos pertaining to a variety of industries, from fast food to fashion goods to automobile manufacturing to telephone call centers.
-Four hours of lecture per week for seven weeks.

 This course develops and applies models of the world's economies to explain long-run trends and short-run fluctuations in key macroeconomic variables, such as: GDP, wage and profit rates, inflation, interest rates, employment and unemployment, budget deficits, exchange rates, and trade balances.
-Four hours of lecture per week for seven weeks.

 Course covers core topics in strategy, including: selection of goals; the choice of products and services to offer; competitive positioning in product markets; decisions about scope and diversity; and the design of organizational structure, administrative systems, and other issues of control and internal regulation.
-Four hours of lecture per week for seven weeks.

 This course provides students with the ability to anticipate, critically analyze, and appropriately respond to the social, ethical, and political challenges that face managers operating in a global economy.